onthegomap/planetiler/planetiler-custommap/README.md

   - `polygon_centroid` to match on polygons, and emit a point at the center
   - `line_centroid` to match on lines, and emit a point at the centroid of the line
   - `line_midpoint` to match on lines, and emit a point at midpoint of the line
+  - `split_line` to split OSM ways at nodes where they intersect and re-number the resulting segment features
   - `centroid` to match any geometry, and emit a point at the center
   - `polygon_point_on_surface` to match on polygons, and emit an interior point
   - `point_on_line` to match on lines, and emit a point somewhere along the line